GMC-Modding-Team/Community-Mod-Compilation-Deprecated/data/unleash_The_Mods/mods/Food_Preservation_by_Irradiation/README.md

  - Rechargable Batteries which enables small and medium storage batteries to be recharged in the 'battery charger' vehicle part added by Bright Lights mod.

 ## Feedback/thoughts
-The thread at http://smf.cataclysmdda.com/index.php?topic=14647 is a good place to post feedback about the mod.
+The thread is a good place to post feedback about the mod.

 ### Further work consideration:
  - This last balance pass considered the weight of the goods to be irradiated and spread the cost over batteries and time...